Engineering Hall of Fame

 The Power Makers: Steam, Electricity, and the Men Who Invented Modern America by Maury Klein.
 2009.

-Educational Use: Students and teachers may use photos and videos for school.
+Educational Use:: Students and teachers may use photos and videos at school.
 Graphics and photos must retain the Edison Tech Center watermark or captions and remain unmanipulated except for sizing.